Troubleshooting

 TLS handshake timeout issue

-In some edge cases due to specific cluster network setup agent might fail with the following message in the agent container logs:
+In some edge cases, due to specific cluster network setup, the agent might fail with the following message in the agent container logs:

 time="2021-11-13T05:19:54Z" level=fatal msg="agent failed: registering cluster: getting namespace \"kube-system\": Get \"https://100.10.1.0:443/api/v1/namespaces/kube-system\": net/http: TLS handshake timeout" provider=eks version=v0.22.1

 pod.
-The deployment will recreate the pod and issue will be resolved.
+The deployment will recreate the pod and resolve the issue.

 Refused connection to control plane

-When enabling cluster optimization for the first time, the user runs the pre-generated script to grant required permissions to CAST AI as shown below.
+When enabling automated cluster optimization for the first time, the user runs a pre-generated script to grant required permissions to CAST AI, as shown below.

 To solve this issue, allow access to CAST AI IP 35.221.40.21